 9. Use social media.

 Did you know that social media posts were the number one driver of charitable giving in 2020?
-That’s right— social media does an excellent job of bringing people together over causes they care about (especially when we can’t physically be together, like during a pandemic).
+Social media does an excellent job of bringing people together over causes they care about, and your nonprofit can use social media to increase donations and awareness for your cause.

 Plus, each social media platform offers a different way for you to get your message out to supporters (and for your supporters to share that message with their family and friends!).